DNIStream/dni.website/README.md

 It is recommended that you create a new user on your production server and add it to the sudo group, rather than run these commands as root.

+#### Release

+To deploy this website, considering you want to deploy version `2.0.4`:

+* Commit your changes to a `feature/*` branch
+* Run the `version.ps1 2.0.4` in powershell
+* Commit the various version file changes
+* Create a PR into `master`
+* Wait for all CI / PR actions to complete
+* Merge the PR into master
+* Tag the changes with the version `git tag 2.0.4`
+* Push the tags with `git push --tags`
+* Wait for the CD action to complete

-To deploy this website, on the deployment target (server):
+On the deployment target (server):

 * Copy the latest [deploy.sh](deploy.sh) script to the server
 * Grant the [deploy.sh](deploy.sh) script execute permissions